106 plants indexed. Showing 34 matching current filters.

 Rovershagen wastewater treatment plant serves Rostock, Germany, with advanced treatment for 4,060 people.
 It discharges 819.64 cubic meters daily and is located near the Baltic Sea coast.

-The Usedom wastewater treatment plant in Mecklenburg-Vorpommern, Germany, serves a population of 2,051 with advanced treatment.
-It discharges 519.06 cubic meters of treated wastewater daily and is located near the Baltic Sea coast.
+Neubukow wastewater treatment plant in Mecklenburg-Vorpommern, Germany, serves about 4,900 people with advanced treatment.
+It discharges 571 m³/day of treated effluent and is located within 10 km of the Baltic Sea coast.

 Anklam wastewater treatment plant serves approximately 30,394 people in Mecklenburg-Vorpommern, Germany.
 It operates under the EU Urban Waste Water Treatment Directive, which mandates secondary treatment for agglomerations of this scale.